Season (sports): Off-season

 The off-season, vacation time, or close season is the time of year when there is no official competition.
 During this time, events such as drafts, transfers and off-season free agent signings may occur.
-Generally, athletes continue training to some extent during the off-season in preparation for the next season.
+Generally, athletes continue training to some extent during the off-season in preparation for the next season with some leagues such as the NFL treating this as a major event with training camp being held in the preseason.

+Many player and coach retirements are often also announced during the offseason.
+And a number of teams often fire and hire new coaching and front office staff during the offseason period.
+Many sports hall of fames also hold induction ceremonies for mostly former sportspeople during the offseason.

 As most countries which have a league in a particular sport will operate their regular season at roughly the same time as the others, international tournaments may be arranged during the off season.
 For example, most European football league club competitions run from July or August to May, and so major international competitions such as the FIFA World Cup and UEFA European Football Championship are organised to occur in June and July.

+In closed leagues expansion and dispersal drafts may happen in the offseason when new teams are added to the league or if existing teams fold during or in the aftermath of a season.
+In addition, league realignments and venues for Neutral site game venues may be announced also be announced in the offseason.

 Seasons by league

 The table represents typical seasons for some leagues by month.
 Blank or white denotes off-season and pre-season months and solid colors mark the rest of the year.
 Leagues in the same sport use the same color.